 The safety of our parishioners, staff, and celebrants is critically important as we come together.
 Parishioners who are medically vulnerable or over the age of 65 should remain at home for now.

 Based on input from health, logistics, and canonical experts, we have devised procedures to allow for a safe and joyful liturgy.
 Parishioners must follow these procedures if they wish to attend Mass.
 We thank you for your patience and your cooperation.

-Acquire a face covering.
-Everyone who enters the Cathedral must wear one.
+Masks are required to attend Mass.
 According to the CDC, face coverings should cover the nose and mouth, fit snugly but comfortably against the side of the face, be secured with ties or ear loops, include multiple layers of fabric, allow for breathing without restriction.
 The parish will plan to provide masks for those who do not have one, but cannot guarantee a sufficient supply for every attendee.

-Staff members will assist your entry into the Mass and help you be safely seated.
-This means that you will not be allowed to select your pew, so please be patient with our staff.
-We’re doing this to ensure we are all at a safe distance apart.
+Volunteers will assist your entry into the Mass and help you be safely seated.
+Please be patient and understanding; we’re doing this to ensure we are all at a safe distance apart.

 You can use your mobile device to access online Mass aids:

 The celebrant and Extraordinary Ministers of the Eucharist will sanitize their hands before distributing the Body of Christ.
-They will gently drop the host into your crossed hands.
+They will gently place the host into your crossed hands.
 There will be no distribution of communion on the tongue, and no distribution of the Precious Blood.
 If any contact between the hands of the Minister of the Eucharist and the communicant occurs, the Minister will leave the altar, sanitize hands, and return to continue distribution.

-When the Mass has ended, staff will dismiss parishioners by row to the appropriate exit.
+When the Mass has ended, volunteers will dismiss parishioners by row to the appropriate exit.
 Since we have to sanitize the Cathedral after each liturgy, we cannot allow time for private prayer after Mass.